wp-plugins/gwolle-gb/readme.txt

 Your first option is to use Akismet.
 It works like a charm.
 Fighting spam has never been easier.

+If that doesn't work enough, use the Custom Anti-Spam question.

 You can also use reCAPTCHA.
-It helps you and your visitors to fight spam at the slight cost of usability.
+It might scare off some visitors, though.

+= I get a warning about another reCAPTCHA library =

+Apparently you use a theme or other plugin with its own reCAPTCHA library.
+If you get a warning that it is old and incompatible, please ask the maintainer of that theme or plugin to update their version of reCAPTCHA.
+If the warning is that another version will be used by
+Gwolle-GB, and you experience problems when submitting guestbook entries, please tell me on the forums, and also tell me which other plugin you use.

+= My reCAPTCHA doesn't show up in the form. =

+If you did enable reCAPTCHA, but didn't get a warning, in most cases it should show your reCAPTCHA.
+It might be that you have JavaScript errors.
+You can check this in the Inspector/console of your browser.

+= After submitting a new entry, I get errors about reCAPTCHA. = If the form gives you errors, even though you filled in everything correctly, there might be something strange happening.
+On some setups reCAPTCHA doesn't report Succes or Error.
+If you are able to debug this, and tell me what is happening, I would be happy to hear that.

+= I don't get a notification email. =

+First check your spambox in your mailaccount.
+Second, on the settingspage you can change the From address for the email that is sent.
+Sometimes there are problems sending it from the default address, so this is a good thing to change to a real address.
+If it still doesn't work, request the maillog at your hosting provider, or ask if they can take a look.

+= How do I enable or disable avatars? =

+Gwolle-GB uses the default WordPress setting, under Settings / Discussion.

 = What capabilities are needed? =

-For moderating comments you need the capability moderate_comments.
+For moderating comments you need the capability 'moderate_comments'.

-For managing options you need the capability manage_options.
-For subscribing to notifications, this one is also needed.
+For managing options you need the capability 'manage_options'.

 = Should I really not use WordPress comments for a guestbook? =

 Sure you can if you want to.
 In my personal opinion however it can be a good thing to keep comments and guestbook entries separated.
-So if you already have a blog with comments, the guestbook entries might get lost in there, and keeping a separatge guestbook can be good.
+So if you already have a blog with comments, the guestbook entries might get lost in there, and keeping a separate guestbook can be good.
 But if you don't use standard comments, you can just as easily use the comment section for a guestbook.

 = How do I localize a plugin? =